abce-dev/abce/README.md

   * `-d`: "demo" mode, pauses execution at the end of each time step to allow the user to review printed outputs

+If you'd like to forcefully halt execution of `abce`, press `Ctrl+C` in the terminal session.
+All data and results generated up to this point will be preserved in the database file (see [Outputs](#outputs)).

 ### Input files
 The input files required to run ABCE are as follows: